-Design of the Tile Mate, Tile Slim, Tile Pro, Tile Style, and Tile Sport
+Design of the Tile Mate, Tile Slim, Tile Pro, Tile Sticker, Tile Style, and Tile Sport

-Like I said, all of the Tile trackers will work in temperatures from 14 to 140 degrees Fahrenheit.
+Like I said, all of the Tile trackers will work in temperatures from 14 to 140 degrees Fahrenheit, although the Sticker’s range goes up to 149.
 Now, maybe this is just because I’m writing this review in the dead of winter, but 14 degrees does not seem cold enough to me.
 Just a few days ago it was six degrees out- six!
 Still, you may not care about this if you’re lucky enough to live in a warm climate, but it’s definitely something to keep in mind.

 Now let’s talk durability.
 While I hope my tracker isn’t covered in debris, knowing me this is a real possibility.
 That’s why I always look at a tracker’s IP rating.
 IP ratings determine how protected an item is from both solids and liquids.
 While the rating’s first number applies to solids, the second number applies to liquids.

 The least protected trackers are the Tile Mate and Tile Pro, with IP ratings of 55.
 Still, they’re dust-protected and could handle water from a 6.3mm nozzle, so that’s pretty good.
 Next is the Tile Slim at 57, also dust-protected but able to handle immersion in up to one mm of water.
 Impressive.

 But by far the most durable Tile trackers are the Tile Style and the Tile Sport.
 With IP ratings of 68, they are dust-tight and can be completely immersed in water.
 In fact, they’re hermetically sealed, which makes them as durable as humanely possible.
 Throw them in mud, douse them in water, sprinkle them with salt— the Tile Style and the Tile Sport aren’t stopping for anything (unless their batteries die— which brings me to my next point).